Browse|Generate|My Checklists

 Pack 7 sets of underwear and socks

 Quick-dry travel underwear saves luggage space and dries overnight when hand-washed.
-ExOfficio and Uniqlo AIRism are popular travel options.
+Look for moisture-wicking synthetic or merino wool blends at outdoor retailers.

 Bring a packable rain jacket